Best place to find information and services that your council provides...

 If you come to the Crematorium Office we can help you to locate a grave by searching our records and providing you with a map of the cemetery.
-Alternatively you can search for a grave using our Deceased Search and printing off a copy of a cemetery map.
+Alternatively you can search for a grave using our deceased search and printing off a copy of a cemetery map.

 Graves need to be deep enough to allow the depth of coffins/caskets to be buried and allow the legal requirement of soil between each coffin and the amount of earth to cover the last interment.

 You can register a death at St Helens Register Office.
 Any death that takes place in St Helens must be registered in St Helens.
-A death is usually registered within 5 days of the date of death.
+A death is usually registered within five days of the date of death.

 Information about how the Cemeteries and Crematorium Service uses your personal data

 St Helens Council Bereavement Services are committed to protecting your privacy when you use our services.
 This Privacy Notice explains how the Cemeteries and Crematorium Service (as a Data Controller) collects, uses and protects personal data that we hold.